tmtsoftware/csw-c/README.md

 ## Running the Tests

-See [test/README.md](test/README.md) for instructions on how to run the test.
+See [test/README.md](test/README.md) for additional instructions on how to run the test.